strinsberg/slrg_data/docs/sphinx/source/github.rst

 Github Collection
 =================

 Below are some examples for collecting source code samples from GitHub.
 They explain how to get project and commit data from GhTorrent via Google BigQuery.
-Then there is infomation on how to use the scripts for project and commit based collections.
+Then there is information on how to use the scripts for project and commit based collections.

 More information can be found in the |github-report| of the technical report.